07 October—6:00 pm

 In Greece, these rhetorics have accentuated from 2014 onwards, when large numbers of persons that fled war, conflict and climate disaster, or were on a quest for better living conditions, arrived at its shores.
 What has been mainly known as the refugee crisis, is however a condition, that is not new.
 War,conflict and financial crises have been for eons creating new waves of refugees.
 The (current) global migrant crisis, is the most tangible manifestation of a trajectory that has been slowly building since colonialism.

-Since 2011 with the dawn of Arab uprisings, many artists and documentary filmmakers took the opportunity to tell the world about the social and political struggles that peoples of the Arab region have been enduring, through the lens of feminist artists and directors.
-The Arab Feminist Films program is a tribute to an anthology of work produced by women from Palestine, Syria, Egypt, Lebanon, Tunisia,Saudi Arabia and Libya who have uncovered various aspects -often taboo ones in the local context- that have dominated the lives of Arab women and queer constituencies, but also societies at large.
+Many artists and documentary filmmakers took the opportunity to tell the world about the social and political struggles that peoples of the Arab region have been enduring.
+The Arab Feminist Films program is a tribute to women from the Arab world.

-The Arab Feminist Films festival is collaboration between LOOP and State of Concept that hopes to become a staple event in the cultural scene in Athens.
+The Arab Feminist Films – AFF is an initiative of State of Concept, which aims to become a festival staple event in the cultural scene of Athens.

 Director: Feriel Ben Mahmoud, Tunisia